numericalalgorithmsgroup/pybobyqa/README.rst

 Citation
 --------
-If you use Py-BOBYQA in a paper, please cite:
+Full details of the Py-BOBYQA algorithm are given in our papers:

-Cartis, C., Fiala, J., Marteau, B. and Roberts, L., Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers, *ACM Transactions on Mathematical Software*, 45:3 (2019), pp. 32:1-32:41.
+1. Coralia Cartis, Jan Fiala, Benjamin Marteau and Lindon Roberts, `Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers <https://doi.org/10.1145/3338517>`_, *ACM Transactions on Mathematical Software*, 45:3 (2019), pp. 32:1-32:41 [`preprint <https://arxiv.org/abs/1804.00154>`_]

-If you use Py-BOBYQA's global optimization heuristic, please cite the above and also

-Cartis, C., Roberts, L. and Sheridan-Methven, O., Escaping local minima with derivative-free methods: a numerical investigation, Optimization, 71:8 (2022), pp. 2343-2373.
+2. Coralia Cartis, Lindon Roberts and Oliver Sheridan-Methven, `Escaping local minima with derivative-free methods: a numerical investigation <https://doi.org/10.1080/02331934.2021.1883015>`_, *Optimization*, 71:8 (2022), pp. 2343-2373. [`arXiv preprint: 1812.11343 <https://arxiv.org/abs/1812.11343>`_]
+3. Lindon Roberts, `Model Construction for Convex-Constrained Derivative-Free Optimization <https://arxiv.org/abs/2403.14960>`_, *arXiv preprint arXiv:2403.14960* (2024).

+Please cite [1] when using Py-BOBYQA for local optimization, [1,2] when using Py-BOBYQA's global optimization heuristic functionality, and [1,3] if using the general convex constraints functionality.

 Requirements
 ------------